 Recently, we published a study that looked a bit closer at pressures in the carpal tunnels of 12 patients with idiopathic carpal tunnel syndrome (CTS) while they actively used their hands; “Dynamics of Intracarpal Tunnel Pressure in Patients With Carpal Tunnel Syndrome” (J Hand Surg 2010; 35A:197-206).
 While our research helped us better understand just how dynamic these pressures are during hand use, we questioned whether there might be more going on than we originally thought.
 Following are a few of the questions we pondered and our thoughts on what we think may be going on with these pressures in the carpal tunnel.
 If you’re interested in what we actually know, then please read our publication.
-If your curious about what we think may be going on, but don’t know for sure, continue reading.
+If you’re curious about what we think may be going on, but don’t know for sure, continue reading.
 Maybe you’ll have some questions of your own.

 The highest pressures we recorded were about 8 times greater than what had been previously reported.

 What could cause these higher than expected pressures?

 We believe that forceful contraction of the lumbrical muscles within the carpal tunnel may be the primary contributor.
 When any hand is used actively (like gripping a golf club or a hammer) and the fingers are flexed, the lumbrical muscles migrate proximally into the carpal tunnel.
 We saw a slight increase in pressure in the carpal tunnel when the patients just flexed their fingers, but this didn’t cause the really high pressures we recorded.
 The more forcefully patients used their hand (either gripping or pinching a dynamometer), the greater the pressure spiked.
 The highest pressures we measured were when the patients gripped a dynamometer with maximum force.